A Complete Guide to Improving Your HVAC for Better Indoor Air Quality

 Check Indoor Humidity Levels

 In more humid conditions, humidity control is also an important consideration.
 An HVAC system is also used to remove humidity from the air, and in normal conditions, this water is drained outdoors through a series of drain pipes.
 Over time though, these pipes can become clogged or damaged, resulting in blockage.
-This is when the moisture can spread throughout the HVAC system and become a breeding ground for mold and mildew, giving rise to bacteria that can then spread through the ductwork and cause illnesses, which is why it is recommended to check up on your HVAC system routinely.
+This is when the moisture can spread throughout the HVAC system and become a breeding ground for mold and mildew.
+This gives rise to bacteria that can then spread through the ductwork and cause illnesses, which is why it is recommended to check up on your HVAC system routinely.

 Read this article to learn how you can manage indoor humidity.